pydantic/pydantic/docs/blog/pydantic-v2-alpha.md

 * **Maintainability** - we're hoping that, long term, V2 is easier to extend without the risk of introducing bugs or breaking changes.

-With the use of `pydantic-core`, the majority of the logic in the Pydantic library is dedicated to generating "pydantic core schema" &mdash; the schema used define the behaviour of `pydantic-core` validators and serializers.
+With the use of `pydantic-core`, the majority of the logic in the Pydantic library is dedicated to generating "pydantic core schema" &mdash; the schema used define the behaviour of the new, high-performance `pydantic-core` validators and serializers.

 ### Ready for experimentation

 * **BaseModel** - the core of validation in Pydantic V1 remains, albeit with new method names.
-* **dataclasses** - Pydantic dataclasses are improved and ready to test.
+* **Dataclasses** - Pydantic dataclasses are improved and ready to test.
 * **Serialization** - dumping/serialization/marshalling is significantly more flexible, and ready to test.
 * **strict mode** - one of the biggest additions in Pydantic V2 is strict mode, which is ready to test.
 * **JSON Schema** - generation of JSON Schema is much improved and ready to test.